Need a crypto wallet that gives you full control of your assets? You can download Exodus here.

 You control your assets through the 12-word secret recovery phrase and private keys that are generated when you first open your wallet.

-In Exodus, there is no account to sign up and you can start using your wallet right away.
+In Exodus, there is no account signup, and you can start using your wallet right away.
 Essentially, you are your own bank, and you have complete control over your funds.

-What are private keys and why do they matter to me?
+What are the 12-word secret recovery phrase and private keys and why do they matter to me?

 Exodus is a hierarchical deterministic (HD) wallet, which means there is a master key, known as the 12-word secret recovery phrase, and a private key for each asset's address in your wallet.

-- The 12-word secret recovery phrase is the master key that provides access to your entire wallet, including all of the assets inside.
-If Exodus was an apartment building, consider this your master key that can unlock the building and every apartment in it.
-Your 12-word phrase allows you to access funds on every address.
+The secret recovery phrase is the master key that provides access to your entire wallet, including all the assets inside.
+If Exodus is like an apartment building, this would be the key that can unlock the building and every apartment in it.
+Your secret recovery phrase allows you to access the funds at every address.

-- Individual private keys are different from the 12-word phrase because they match only one address for each asset.
+Individual private keys are different from the secret recovery phrase because they match only one address for each asset.
 This is sometimes referenced as a public/private key pair.
-Your private key only allows you to access funds on one address.
+Your private key only allows you to access funds at one address.

 How is my transaction and balance information displayed in my wallet?

-Exodus uses information from each of the asset's blockchains to build the current and past information about your transactions and wallet balance.
+Exodus uses information from each asset's blockchain to display current and past information about your transactions and wallet balance.

 How does Exodus differ from traditional exchanges with wallets?

-We differ from custodial exchanges like Coinbase or Binance because they are in full control of your private keys.
-They also require you to create an account, which they control, hosted on their servers.
+Exodus differs from custodial exchanges like Coinbase or Binance because they control of your private keys.
+Custodial exchanges also require you to create an account hosted on their servers.

-Custodial exchanges act like traditional bank accounts where your funds are held by the account provider.
+Custodial exchanges act like traditional bank accounts where the account provider holds your funds.
 The benefit is that you could lose every password or email account you have, but there is always a chance to get access to your account back if they allow it.

-On the flip side, if the account provider turns out to be untrustworthy, your funds could be as good as gone.
-They can also freeze your account or cease your assets.
+On the flip side, if the account provider turns out to be untrustworthy, your funds could be lost or inaccessible.
+They can also freeze your account or seize your assets.
 Some exchanges delay for months in getting their customers' funds back to them.
 Some never return them at all.

-With Exodus, you own and hold your 12-word secret recovery phrase and private keys, and you have complete control over your funds.
+With Exodus, you are the only person who can access your 12-word secret recovery phrase and private keys, so you have complete control over your funds.

 How does Exodus store and use my data?